Clinical Mental Health Counseling, MA

 The online program is designed for full-time working nurses and is only offered part-time with one class (occasionally two classes) per 15-week semester.
 This allows you to achieve a realistic balance between work, school and personal responsibilities and gives you ample opportunity to fully absorb the information in your coursework.

-The online program is offered part-time with one class (occasionally two classes) per 15-week semester.
+The online program is offered part-time with one class to two classes per 15-week semester.

 We have offered Open Houses in the Fall and Spring.